hello, Janika_

 Why Superset?

-Same Claude, but with a proper home.
-You can see your files, the changes Claude makes, and the chat, all in one window.
-Later you can even run several projects at once in separate tabs.
-Think of Superset as the site office: Terminal was the open pavement.
+Same Claude, but with a proper home: your files, the changes Claude makes, and the chat, all in one window, one tab per project.
+Think of Superset as the site office; the bare Terminal was the open pavement.

 Pause · Hands-on #2